-The 8:15 meeting is MANDATORY.
+Review of the Race Rules is MANDATORY.
 Safety is our biggest concern so we want to make sure everyone is adequately prepared for the challenge.
-The Half Marathon meeting will be at 9:30 at Fay Bainbridge.
-After the meeting, we will shuttle to Fort Ward for the Half start at 11:00.
-We will have a van and trailer to accommodate 6-8 people/boats and can make arrangements for additional racers.
+There will be a Zoom meeting the evening before the race to answer any questions.
+There will be an optional early start for slower craft at 9:00 AM.
+After the Full Marathon start, we will shuttle to Fort Ward for the Half start at noon.

 Bainbridge Island forms a natural 26.2 mile Marathon with spectacular Puget Sound views over the entire course.
 To our knowledge, this is the longest single-day race for human powered boats on the west coast.
 The Bainbridge Marathon is a very challenging race, presenting a varying array of strong currents, high winds and shipping traffic.
 When rough weather combines with the long distance, it can and has whipped the best of athletes.
 Do not tackle this one if you lack the skills, conditioning, and experience to be confident of completion.
 However, if you’re ready, the weather is often glorious and the experience nearly always exhilarating.
 The half-marathon is the same, only shorter.

 Participants acknowledge that advanced skills, conditioning and experience are essential to safe completion of the race and that they are prepared.
 In addition all participants must carry a PFD and a whistle on board per Washington State law; and be capable of self-righting their boat (this usually means carrying a paddle float for kayakers.).
 Participants are expected to go immediately to the aid of a racer who has capsized.
 (The race director will make his fairest allowance for lost time).

 Long course: Jeb Besser and Grant Dull, 3:09:01 in 2009 in a 2x.

 Short course: Ole Kanestrom, 1:40:28 in 1993 in a 1X-RI.